Do Best Western Rewards Points Expire? Do Best Western Rewards Points Expire?

 Our Take

-Best Western isn't one of the more developed brands with a vast luxury footprint globally.
+Best Western isn't one of the more developed brands with a vast, luxurious global footprint.
 Still, it delivers for certain kinds of stays.
-If you are looking for more budget-friendly stays, then Best Western has a lot to offer.
-Couple that with a generous points expiration policy, and Best Western ticks the right boxes for the right type of traveler.
+If you are looking for more budget-friendly stays, Best Western has a lot to offer.
+Couple that with a generous points expiration policy, and Best Western Rewards ticks the right boxes for the right type of traveler.

 AwardWallet Tip of The Day